phenoscape/scowl/README.md

 Import `org.phenoscape.scowl._`, and Scowl implicit conversions will add pseudo Manchester syntax methods to native OWL API objects.
 Additionally, functional syntax-style constructors and extractors will be in scope.

+Scowl 1.0.1 is built with OWL API 3.5.
+Scowl 1.1 will support OWL API 4.

 ## Examples
 Implementations of all the examples from the [OWL 2 Web Ontology Language Primer](https://www.w3.org/TR/owl2-primer/) are provided in [Manchester syntax](https://github.com/phenoscape/scowl/blob/master/src/main/scala/org/phenoscape/scowl/example/OWL2PrimerManchester.scala) and [Functional syntax](https://github.com/phenoscape/scowl/blob/master/src/main/scala/org/phenoscape/scowl/example/OWL2PrimerFunctional.scala).
 The examples below are also available in